Sporting Club Jacksonville (women): Super League era

 Player signings began on May 21, 2025, with South Florida Bulls defender Georgia Brown and Florida State Seminoles midfielder/forward Ashlyn Puerta as the first additions to the inaugural roster.
 This marked the club’s initial step in assembling a competitive team for its debut season in the USL Super League.

+On March 24, 2026, Sporting JAX announced that they had parted ways with CEO Steve Livingstone, while simultaneously promoting Mark Warburton to president of soccer.

 Inaugural season

-Sporting JAX is set to begin play in the 2025–26 USL Super League season.
-The team opened its first preseason training camp in July 2025 and will host a series of preseason matches, including international friendlies, in preparation for its competitive debut.
-The club will play home games at Hodges Stadium during its inaugural campaign, with the season set to kick off on August 23, 2025, against DC Power FC.
+Sporting JAX began play in the 2025–26 USL Super League season.
+The team opened its first preseason training camp in July 2025 and hosted a series of preseason matches, including international friendlies, in preparation for its competitive debut.
 On July 24, 2025, one month before the season began, Sporting JAX announced that 6,000 season tickets had been sold, representing ~64% of Hodges Stadium's capacity.
 As a result, the team moved up the release date for single-game ticket sales to the same day.

 Jade Pennock scored the first goal in Sporting JAX's history during the club's inaugural match against DC Power FC.
 Despite the milestone, Sporting JAX lost the season opener 3–1.
 The club reported total ticket sales for the match at 9,783.
 In the club's second match on August 30, 2025, Ashlyn Puerta scored the team's first brace in a 3–2 victory over Tampa Bay Sun FC, earning Sporting JAX their first win.
 She would go on to score the club's first hat-trick on September 28, 2025, in a 4–3 victory over Carolina Ascent FC.

-For her outstanding performances in September 2025, Ashlyn Puerta was named Gainbridge Super League Player of the Month—marking the first time a player from the club has received this honor.
-Puerta, along with teammate Julia Lester, was also named to the Gainbridge Super League Player of the Month for September.
+For her outstanding performances in September 2025, Ashlyn Puerta was named USL Super League Player of the Month—marking the first time a player from the club has received this honor.
+Puerta, along with teammate Julia Lester, was also named to the USL Super League Team of the Month for September.

 On October 14, Kaitlyn Parks recorded the club's first clean sheet in a 1–0 victory over DC Power FC.
 On November 6, she won the USL Super League Save of the Month for a high-rising save made during the match.

-On October 16, Sporting JAX academy player Sydney Schmidt signed a professional contract with North Carolina Courage of the National Women's Soccer League (NWSL), becoming the first player to transfer out of the squad.
+Two days later, on October 16, Sporting JAX academy player Sydney Schmidt signed a professional contract with North Carolina Courage of the National Women's Soccer League (NWSL), becoming the first player to transfer out of the squad.